Plectranthus prostratus Gürke

 Succulent Swedish Ivy, Pillow Plant, Tangled Hearts

-Plectranthus prostratus is a small, perennial, succulent plant up to 8 inches (20 cm) tall, with creeping, much-branched stems.
+Plectranthus prostratus is a small succulent perennial, up to 8 inches (20 cm) tall, with creeping, much-branched stems.
 It displays a profusion of tiny, thick, lime green leaves forming a mat of foliage.
 Lines of purple form on leaf edges if in bright light.
-The flowers are tiny, white with a hint of violet and appear in leaf axils.
+Flowers are small, white with a hint of violet, and appear in leaf axils.